velocityzen/excel-row-stream/README.md

 -   **matchSheet** (required) - RegExp, to match the sheet name
 -   **dropEmptyRows** (optional) - Boolean, to drop empty rows, by default parser will emit all rows
 -   **dropEmptyCells** (optional) - Boolean, to drop empty cells on the right side of the row
+-   **alwaysAddSecondsToCustomTimeFormat** (optional) - Boolean, always provide seconds for custom time format.
+Handles the common scenario where dates are formatted to display in hh:mm format (without seconds) in excel but the underlying data has more resolution.
+Defaults to TRUE, because this library is intended for data analysis, not replicating what the user saw in Excel.
+Also because this is what pandas would do. \*This is only applied to when the time field has a format type of CUSTOM\* .
+Which is what Excel automatically applies when it infers a field is a time field.

 ## Important